 Note: This is the second installment in our series about cannabis-friendly music.
 The order applied to the videos & clips isn’t a ranking, but simply follows the order of posts on our Instagram feed.
-All you need to know is that is heady, cannabis-friendly music.
+All you need to know is that this is heady, cannabis-friendly music.

 6. Starting the second round of cannabis-friendly music videos at number six is another Swedish Flying Saucer project, unofficially dubbed The Record Refugees.
 The track, called “Kosmische Rock”, is a glorious cacophony of cannabis-infused